 When Robyn and I met during Christmas 2015 everything changed.
 Apart from the desire to revisit and show her some of the “Greatest Hits” featured in these pages Robyn has turned what felt like a black-and-white existence into a vibrant, full coloured adventure.
 Other than being a quite wonderful companion during our adventures, she’s become a superb short-lens photographer.
 Her work has featured in many of these articles, and will be for the time being.
 In the long term she really ought to have her own vehicle for her talents.

 So where will it all end?
 Put simply it won’t, there are more football grounds than there are days left I can travel in.
-And I don’t lack ambition, if there’s a pitch somewhere, I’ll go there and try to capture its essence and I’ve done that on over 2,100 grounds, in 24 countries and 3 continents.
-One thing I did get right 8 years ago was the title, the aim is still “Football wherever it may be”
+And I don’t lack ambition, if there’s a pitch somewhere, I’ll go there and try to capture its essence and I’ve done that on nearly 2,200 grounds, in 25 countries and 3 continents.
+One thing I did get right 9 years ago was the title, the aim is still “Football wherever it may be”

 Thanks for reading this.